Mountain Lake PBS honors and celebrates LGBTQ+ Pride this June and all year!

 Programs for LGBTQ+ Pride Month

-During LGBTQ+ Pride Month, check out the Mountain Lake PBS Learning at Home block!
-Join us as we learn about LGBTQ+ history, explore the struggles and joys of LGBTQ+ life in communities across America, and celebrate the important contributions made by LGBTQ+ Americans.
+Check out the Mountain Lake PBS Watch & Wonder block, weekdays from 1-3pm!
+Join us in June for Pride Month as we learn about LGBTQ+ history and explore the struggles and joys of LGBTQ+ life in communities across America.

 Out in Rural America is a film that explores the struggles and joys of being lesbian, gay, bi-sexual, transgender, and genderqueer in rural America.
 Following five stories from the LGBTQ+ community over six years, the film explores the issues of self-doubt, discrimination, acceptance, and small-town and Midwestern LGBTQ+ life from a cultural, social, familial, and religious perspective.